oldfartdeveloper/orphanage-trip/README.md

 1. Turn right onto **Av.
 Lázaro Cárdenas**.
 1. Left at the signal (**Highway 1**).
 1. Drive **straight** up **Highway 1** for **4.0 miles**.
-1. You will drive upon a bridge.
+1. You will drive upon a bridge which you'll recognize by the *yellow railing* on the right as shown in the picture.
 Take the right offramp at the end of the bridge.
     In the picture, you can see the cloverleaf descending down to the road below:<br/>
     ![Ensenada offramp](ensenada_offramp.jpg)
 1. Go straight through the first cross street (**Av_dr_Pedro_loyola**):<br/>